 My daughter 老大 (lǎodà / oldest child) learned shape names in Chinese from her Qiaohu DVD and workbook, and our nanny taught her the Korean translation.

-I usually don't do English activities since the golden rule of raising multilingual children during the toddler years is to focus on the minority languages.
+Since the golden rule of raising multilingual children during the toddler years is to focus on the minority languages, I don’t usually do English activities.

-But I want my children to appreciate all 3 of their languages, and this was a fun and easy way to mix English, Chinese, and Korean together!
+But I want my children to appreciate all 3 of their languages.
+This shape stamping activity was a fun and easy way to mix English, Chinese, and Korean together!